lerovitch/crjson/README.rst

 =====
-ijson
+crjson
 =====

-Ijson is an iterative JSON parser using Python couroutines interface.
+crjson is an iterative JSON parser using Python couroutines interface.

 It is a fork from  `Ivan Sagalaev <https://github.com/isagalaev>` library that justs rethinks the flow from a generator library to a coroutine library.